-A parent must contact the Head of School in writing via a withdrawal form available in the office or via email to initiate a student's withdrawal from Covenant Academy.
-The appropriate school officials will make arrangements for school property to be returned.
+A parent must contact the Head of School in writing to initiate a student's withdrawal from Covenant Academy.
+The appropriate school officials will make arrangements for school property to be returned and the completion of the withdrawal form.

 According to the APPENDIX I - FINANCIAL CONTRACT, acceptance of a student for enrollment or re-enrollment constitutes a significant financial commitment on the part of the school (textbooks, personnel, supplies).
 If a student is withdrawn from Covenant Academy after enrolling or re-enrolling, the financial obligation incurred and the payment for Contract fulfillment will be: